-Our management, including our Chairman, President and Chief Executive Officer (in his capacity as the Company's principal executive, financial and accounting officer), performed an evaluation of the effectiveness of our disclosure controls and procedures.
-Based on that evaluation, our Chairman, President and Chief Executive Officer concluded that, as of the end of the fiscal year covered by this Annual Report on Form 10-K, our disclosure controls and procedures are effective.
+Our management, including our Chairman, President and Chief Executive Officer and our Vice President and Chief Financial Officer, performed an evaluation of the effectiveness of our disclosure controls and procedures.
+Based on that evaluation, our Chairman, President and Chief Executive Officer and our Vice President and Chief Financial Officer concluded that, as of the end of the fiscal year covered by this Annual Report on Form 10-K, our disclosure controls and procedures are effective.
 Management's Report on our internal control over financial reporting is included in Item 8 of this Annual Report on Form 10-K under the caption "Management's Report on Internal Control Over Financial Reporting" and is incorporated herein by reference.
 Our independent registered public accounting firm has issued a report on management's maintenance of effective internal control over financial reporting and is set forth in Item 8 of this Annual Report on Form 10-K under the caption "Report of Independent Registered Public Accounting Firm" and is incorporated herein by reference.

-During the last fiscal quarter of the fiscal year ended December 31, 2021, there were no changes in our internal control over financial reporting which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the last fiscal quarter of the fiscal year ended December 31, 2022, there were no changes in our internal control over financial reporting which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.